mhasan004/Play-Share-App/README.md

 # 📐 USABILITY (Client to Server Requests):
 * **Client Headers:** Send encrypted authentication code to server through the header
-  * To make login/register requests to the server, the application needs to have the right access.
+  * To make any requests to the server, the application needs to have the valid access rights.
   * Header **'auth-app'** = encrypt (with AES) the `APP_AUTH_KEY` with the `CLIENT_ENCRYPTION_KEY`.
 This lets you access the login and registration routes.
   * Header **'auth-token'** = encrypt (with AES) the token recieved from the server during login with the `CLIENT_ENCRYPTION_KEY`.
 This lets you access user routes.
   * Header **'Content-Type'** = `application/json`